 The Trust has a particular relationship with Hawkwood College in Gloucestershire, and encourages Artists and groups of Artists to stay there, where they are offered preferential rates.
 However, applications may be made for grants to support stays anywhere in the UK or abroad.

 This may be for creative work, research, collaboration, discussions with fellow artists, rest, recreation, and/or convalescence.

-For 2017 the grant is set at a maximum of £70.00 per Artist per day.
-No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £70.00 per day towards the total bill.
-Details for future years will be announced.
+The grant is currently set at a maximum of £80.00 per Artist per day.
+No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £80.00 per day towards the total bill.

 The trustees will decide on the allocation of grants based on the annual income of the charity from the fund investments, balancing donations through the year.

 The trustees' decisions on eligibility and applications are final, and they are not required to give reasons for their decisions.

 The website is currently open for Applications; please see the News Page for further details.
 Please also note that the only email address now functioning is email@example.com which may also be accessed via this website.